My skincare routine at 52 and the ingredients that really work for mature skin

 Ceramides and Omega Fatty Acids

-I like to see both those ingredients included in either a moisturizer or in my case I use a facial oil to finish off my night time routine.
+I like to see both those ingredients included in either a moisturizer or a facial oil.

 Ceramides are naturally occurring lipids or fats in our skin that form a protective barrier, helping to lock in moisture and prevent water loss.

-Omega fatty acids, and particularly omega 3, provides nourishment and nutrients to our skin and have been found to have multiple benefits including helping to regulate our oil production, improve hydration and reduce inflammation as well.
+Omega fatty acids provide nourishment and nutrients to our skin and have been found to have multiple benefits including helping to regulate oil production, improve hydration and reduce inflammation.

 AM ROUTINE